wyhaya/see/docs/README.md

 ## error

-Custom error page
+Custom error page.

-> If you use relative path, then you must set the `root` option
+> If you use relative path, then you must set the `root` option.

 ```sh
 server {